-- An adult dies as a result of abuse or neglect, whether known or suspected, and there is concern that partner agencies could have worked more effectively to protect the adult.
+- an adult dies as a result of abuse or neglect, whether known or suspected, and there is concern that partner agencies could have worked more effectively to protect the adult

-- An adult is still alive but has experienced serious neglect or abuse and there is concern that partner agencies could have worked more effectively to protect the adult.
+- an adult is still alive but has experienced serious neglect or abuse and there is concern that partner agencies could have worked more effectively to protect the adult

 SARs are a way for all agencies of the partnership to identify the lessons that can be learned from particularly complex or difficult safeguarding adults cases and to implement changes to improve services in the light of these lessons.

-- To review the effectiveness of procedures,
+- review the effectiveness of procedures

-- To inform and improve local inter-agency practice,
+- inform and improve local inter-agency practice

-- To improve practice by acting on learning, and,
+- improve practice by acting on learning

-- To highlight good practice.
+- highlight good practice.